 Some men fear they might experience feminizing side effects due to the root’s phytoestrogen.

-The typical 500 mg capsules you you can buy from numerous manufacturers often list a dosage of 1 or 2 capsules per day.
+How much fo ti should you take for gray hair or thickening is typically advised to be 500 mg capsules, according to numerous manufacturers who sell it.
+They often list a dosage of 1 or 2 capsules per day.
 That would hardly provide any phytoestrogen on a relative basis.

 As measured in estradiol equivalents [(pmol/liter) per µg herb]:

 - Soy = 363.4 ± 124.8